 A basketball-playing dog with a heart of gold.
 Yes, that is in fact the premise of this 1997 American-Canadian sports classic.
 I rolled my eyes too when my son independently selected this recently, but when I saw the joy on his face as Buddy the pup leads the team onto an implausible championship victory.

 Remember 1993?
-Bill Clinton became president, Whitney Houston ruled the airwaves with torch song "I Will Always Love You," and Orca named Willy wormed his way into our hearts.
+Whitney Houston ruled the airwaves with torch song "I Will Always Love You," and an orca named Willy wormed his way into our hearts.
 Revisit how a down on his luck kid became best friends with a whale in this '90s classic.

-Want to really blow your kids' minds?
+Want to really wow your kids?
 Show them a movie that combines real-life actors and cartoons.

 Based on two-time Newbery Medalist Kate DiCamillo's book of the same name,

 Because of Winn Dixie isn't just elementary school required reading, it's a lovely little film.
 When in doubt, go for a pet movie.
 Click here to watch.
 9 "Charlie and the Chocolate Factory"